Will my credit score drop if I don’t use my cards regularly?

 2. Keep checking your account

-After you stop using your card, it’s still important to check in on it regularly.
+After you pay off and stop using your card, it’s still important to check in on it regularly, maybe even monthly.
 This is to ensure you’re not missing any identity fraud that could be happening on the card.
-Imagine if someone gained access to your card and you only checked it once a year.
-That’s an entire year’s worth of purchases they could make in your name and let damage your credit.
+Imagine if someone gained access to it and you only checked it once a year.
+That’s an entire year’s worth of purchases they could make in your name, damaging your credit.

 The card is under your name, so even if you’re not using it, it’s your responsibility to check the account often for suspicious activity.